Caipira dialect: Metathesis and other shifts in order

-Shifts in the nasalized property
+Shifts in the nasalization property

-Things sometimes gain or lose nasality ([NASAL+]) (ordenou → ordeou & economizar → enconomizar).
-The addition of nasaling may happen with \i\ and \e\ in initial position on their own.
-Sometimes word final nasality is found in word final position (contagem → contage), that merges "fala" (3rd person singular) with "falam" (3rd person plural).
+Words may gain or lose nasalization ([NASAL+]) (ordenou → ordeou & economizar → enconomizar).
+The addition of nasalization may happen with \i\ and \e\ in initial position on their own.
+Sometimes word final nasalization is found in word final position (contagem → contage), thus merging "fala" (3rd person singular) with "falam" (3rd person plural).
 In some representations like Chico Bento, it can be seen.